 |On Hold||Boolean||Switch to suspend the retention schedule for a document.|

 - The spelling of your custom properties must be identical to that indicated above.
 You must respect the upper and lower case lettering.
-A simple space at the end of the name of a property will generate an error.
+A space at the end of a property name will generate an error.

 - The spelling of your categories doesn’t have to be identical to that indicated above, but it helps for coherence.

 - If your library contains several document classes, you must create retention properties for every one of them.

 Learn more: Configure custom properties.